benoitc/gaffer/docs/command-line.rst

 can be controlled via the :doc:`http`.
 It is controlled by gafferctl and can be used to handle many processes.

-The tool :doc:`gafferctl`  allows you to control a local or remote gafferd node via the HTTP API.
-You can show processes informations, add new processes, changes their configureation, get changes on the nodes in rt ....
+....